 It is also possible to be prosecuted for criminal damage where the damage is done to property which is jointly owned by you, for example, a husband who either recklessly or intentionally damages a sofa which he owns with his wife could be prosecuted for criminal damage if the other party did not consent to that damage.

-There are also likely to be many aggravating and mitigating circumstances that surround the issue of vandalism, which will all affect the outcome of the case.
+There are also likely to be many aggravating and mitigating circumstances that surround the act of vandalism, which will all affect the outcome of the case.
 These can include but are not exclusive to:

 - Emotional circumstances where a partner’s car or property has been intentionally damaged

-- Any element of recklessness that is deemed to affect the defacement or damage to a property, structure or contents
+- Any element of recklessness that is deemed to affect defacement or damage to a property, structure or contents

-If vandalism is caused by individual(s) under 17, the focus of sentencing changes to preventative measures, which are more likely to include ‘on the spot’ fines or community service.
+For damage that totals more than £5,000, the maximum penalty matches the £5,000.
+The prison sentence – if applicable – is a maximum term of six months.
+If an act of vandalism is committed by an individual who is aged under 17, the focus of sentencing changes to preventative measures, which are more likely to include on-the-spot fines or community service.